 This course provides an introduction to the basic concepts of social science research and statistical methods typically used in the field of Criminal Justice.
 This course will explain the data gathering process, sampling procedures, and various statistical tests routinely performed on criminal justice data.
 The student will be prepared to evaluate reports and journal articles and to recognize emerging theories in the criminal justice field.
-This course is offered in the classroom at selected locations and online during the fall semester.
 Prerequisites: Currently enrolled in the BCJ program or have the permission of the CJ/LS Department Chair.